Germany

 • Odour formation

-The following changes were identified in the test samples:
+The following changes were identified in the test samples for cables:

 • Brittleness and loss of elasticity